History of CARE Services

 Georgia statewide conference steering committee where she serves as the conference

-curriculum co-chair, board member of Waymark Foster, and board member of the Marietta/Cobb
+curriculum co-chair, and 2020-2021 Chairperson of the Marietta/Cobb Housing and Urban

-Housing and Urban Development Continuum of Care (HUD CoC).
-Also as Marcy was awarded
+Development Continuum of Care (HUD CoC).
+Also as Marcy was awarded the Georgia College

 CARE Services has received numerous state and regional awards for KSU’s CARE Services,